 - Marital status

-- Type of Document held by applicant (official Passport, Ordinary Passport, Diplomatic Passport or Service passport)
+- Type of Document held by applicant (official Passport, Ordinary Passport, Diplomatic Passport, or Service passport)

-- Number on travel document (passport number)
+- The number on travel document (passport number)

-- Validity of travel document
+- The validity of travel document

 - Date of Issue of travel document

 - Applicant’s home address, email address, and telephone number